A note from arranger/composer Don Chapman:

 I’m in the long process of creating vocal demos and tracks for hymncharts (here’s a full list of what’s been recorded.)
 Here’s why:

-First of all, I can’t believe how people today don’t know the hymns!
-I was looking forward to doing Come Ye Thankful People, Come for Thanksgiving with my praise team.
+I discovered this when I was looking forward to doing Come Ye Thankful People, Come for Thanksgiving with my praise team.
 I whipped it out at rehearsal and no one knew it!
 I thought it was a fairly well-known hymn – I remember, growing up, singing it every year at Thanksgiving.
 So I scrapped it – we didn’t have time that week to learn a new song.
 I realized then that there was a definite need to have audio versions of the arrangements.

 I’ll be creating a track and vocal demo for each new hymncharts arrangement.
 The audio will be in the MP3 format.
 Here are a few ideas for implementing them in your ministry: